babelouest/glewlwyd/README.md

 Its plugin architecture makes it easy to add new modules or plugins, or modify existing ones with less risks to have unmaintainable code.

-Glewlwyd 2.3 [is released](https://github.com/babelouest/glewlwyd/releases/latest).
-Feel free to [install](docs/INSTALL.md), test it, and [send feedback](https://github.com/babelouest/glewlwyd/issues) if you feel like it.
+Glewlwyd 2.4 [is released](https://github.com/babelouest/glewlwyd/releases/latest).
+Feel free to [install](docs/INSTALL.md) it, test it, use it, and [send feedback](https://github.com/babelouest/glewlwyd/issues) if you feel like it.

-Important!
-Due to a complete database reworking of the application, you can't upgrade an existing installation from Glewlwyd 1.x to Glewlwyd 2.x.

 ## Installation

-The full installation documentation is available in the [install documentation](docs/INSTALL.md).
+The full installation documentation is available in the [Install documentation](docs/INSTALL.md).

 ## Docker